A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Introduction

 Although many efforts have been devoted to quantifying these two indicators---either independently~\cite{HEG, FIS} or jointly~\cite{NewRef}---they have exhibited limitations.
-In particular, they both are not suitable to capture the dynamic, time-varying nature of expressivity that arises from the exploitation-exploration tradeoff, which is central to reinforcement learning.
-Moreover, many approaches rely on quantifying those indicators only at initialization, for randomly selected parameter values, thereby reflecting merely the potential coverage of functions or overall learning stability, thus not appropriate to account for the inherently dynamic nature of the reinforcement learning paradigm.
+In particular, they both are not suitable to capture the dynamic, time-varying nature that arises from the exploitation-exploration tradeoff, which is central to reinforcement learning.
+Moreover, many approaches rely on quantifying those indicators only at initialization, for randomly selected parameter values, thereby reflecting merely the potential coverage of functions or overall learning stability, thus not appropriate to account for the inherently dynamic nature of the reinforcement learning paradigm such as currently changing policy function and resulting variability in data distributions.

-To address these issues, in this work we propose a new definition of expressivity tailored to reinforcement learning and introduce mutual information between the action distribution and the reward-signal distribution as an indirect measure that can effectively track both that expressivity and trainability over episodes, in the context of the quantum policy gradient methods.
-More concretely, we formalize the relationship between the gradient norm and mutual information, as well as between our newly defined expressivity notion and mutual information, in the form of inequalities.
-Through this analysis, we demonstrate that mutual information serves as a useful and efficient indicator capable of monitoring both expressivity and trainability in quantum reinforcement learning settings.
+To address these issues, in this work, we propose a slight different definition of \textbf{`temporal'} expressivity tailored to reinforcement learning and introduce mutual information between the action distribution and the reward-signal distribution as a proxy that can effectively track both that \emph{newly defined} expressivity and trainability over episodes.
+More concretely, we formalize the relationship between the gradient norm and mutual information, as well as between the \emph{novel} expressivity notion and mutual information, in the form of inequalities.
+Through this analysis, we demonstrate that mutual information serves as a useful and efficient indicator capable of monitoring the overall trend of both expressivity and trainability in quantum reinforcement learning settings.

+Moreover, note that we can induce a useful screening protocol over various PQC structures just before the learning starts, where we possibly select \emph{initialization-time gradient eliminating} PQC styles using the trainability theorem.
+In this way, our MI-TET shares some common ground with other conventional expressivity metrics; but again, note that our main focus still lies in temporal tracking.